 The use of metformin in people with diabetes appears to favorably alter their gut microbiome, resulting in an improved glucose metabolism.
-The primary effect of metformin occurs is to stimulate levels of certain microbiota that enrich the bacterial milieu,1according to a team of researchers from Nutrition, Health and Wellness Research Center in Medellin, Columbia and the Johns Hopkins Bloomberg School of Public Health in Baltimore, MD.
+The primary effect of metformin aims to stimulate levels of certain bacteria to enrich the microbiota milieu,1according to a team of researchers including the Johns Hopkins Bloomberg School of Public Health in Baltimore, MD.

-"In particular, my colleagues and I found mucin-degrading Akkermansia muciniphila and several butyrate-producing bacteria positively associated with metformin use," said study researcher Juan S. Escobar, PhD, of the Vidarium Research Center in Medellin, Colombia.
-The findings confirm findings from another recent study.2
+"In particular, my colleagues and I found that mucin-degrading Akkermansia muciniphila and several butyrate-producing bacteria were positively associated with metformin use," said study researcher Juan S. Escobar, PhD, of the Vidarium Research Center in Medellin, Colombia.
+These results echo findings from an earlier study.2

-"Although we are not the first to demonstrate alterations in the gut microbial community associated with intake of this medication, our study is unique in matching cases and control on sex, age and body mass index, which makes our findings robust," Dr. Escobar said.
-Even so, he added, he cannot claim a causal relationship yet, as the study was based on observational data.
+"Although we are not the first to demonstrate alterations in the gut microbial community associated with intake of this medication, our study is unique in matching cases and control on sex, age and body mass index, which makes our findings robust," Dr. Escobar said told EndocrineWeb.
+Even so, he cannot claim a causal relationship yet, as the study was based on observational data.

-However, the findings may prove to have clinical relevance, he said, both for preventing disease and helping clinicians tailor treatments not only for those with type 2 diabetes but for other diseases associated with gut microbiota.
+However, the findings may have some clinical relevance, he said, both for preventing disease and helping clinicians tailor treatments not only for those with type 2 diabetes but for other diseases associated with dysfunction in the gut microbiota.